On the Doppler effect for light from orbiting sources in Kerr-type metrics: Eikonal Approach

 \section{Eikonal Approach}

 This approach arises from two aspects of the physics.
-The first is that even in a curved spacetime we can always define a local Lorentz frame, which allows us to locally define the energy $E$ of a photon \cite{Hart:03} as
+The first is that we may define the energy $E$, and thus the frequency $\omega$, of a photon as measured by any observer at any location by \citet{Hartle} as